PratikshaVyas93/Datacollection_pipeline_johnlewis/README.md

 I chose https://www.johnlewis.com website to satisfy the requirement of my first milestone.
 And of course, this website contains various type of data.

 ## Milestone 2 - Prototype finding the indivisual page for each entry
 In this milestone I explored the python OOPS concept and tried to implement project in the same.
-To scrape the data it requires selenium library and specific browser in my case, I used chrome. and using selenium I import the chromedriver. to download the chromedriver find the below link. https://chromedriver.chromium.org/downloads
+To scrape the data it requires selenium library and specific browser in my case, I used chrome. and using selenium I imported the chromedriver module.
+To download the chromedriver find the below link. https://chromedriver.chromium.org/downloads

+once the installation is done, the next task is to navigate to the website, by passing the cookies and automatic search content "mobile" using selenium scraper code.